 We have already seen far too many victims of distracted driving accidents.
 We think it's crucial that drivers become educated about the very real dangers of using both hands-free and hand-held devices while behind the wheel.
 Our best hope is that more Missouri drivers will make an active choice to practice safe, non-distracted driving - which will help to keep us all safe.

-The lawyers at Aaron Sachs and Associates represent injury victims in Joplin, Webb City, Carthage, Neosho, Pierce City and throughout Missouri.
+The lawyers at Aaron Sachs & Associates, P.C. represent injury victims in Joplin, Webb City, Carthage, Neosho, Pierce City and throughout Missouri.
 To schedule a free initial consultation, please call 1-888-777-AUTO, or visit our website.Attorney meetings by appointment only